 The ever-so-funky ‘Thrill’ sees the band explore styles that they definitely may not have touched on in previous projects, and while lyrically it’s not the most profound it’s the perfect soundtrack to grooving the night away.

-‘Everybody’s Talkin’… there’s something very average about this song, in the way that the themes that are touched upon are things that the most average of people can resonate with.
+Then there’s ‘Everybody’s Talkin’, which there’s something very average about in the way that the themes touched upon are things that the most average of people can resonate with.
 There’s no unnecessary extras or hyperboles, just a normal guy singing about normal things.

 How To Talk To Strangers comes to an end with what is arguably the best track on the record — ‘Don’t Wake Me, I’m Still Dreaming’.
-It’s endearing, it’s relatable, and you can totally sing it drunk at a party.
-Not speaking from personal experience though…
+It’s endearing, it’s relatable, and is the perfect song to blast at a house party where you know no one but want everyone to hear just how great Twin XL are.
+Not speaking from personal experience though, of course…